TMTimeVR/Mirrkama/TrustModel.md

 - [ ] Bot commands gated behind a Discord role.
 The role sits above everything else in the hierarchy so other bots/users cannot change its members.
 - [ ] Ban rights: me and possibly other high-trust individuals, all with 2FA (authenticator app) enabled.
 - [ ] The bot's host machine is now security-critical infrastructure.
 Whoever owns that box owns ban power over the game.
 Patch and harden it like the VPS.
-- [ ] Log every enforcement action: when, why, who, how long.
-TWICE: bot-side file AND Nakama-side (runtime log/storage), so the two logs can cross-check each other.
-- [ ] Bot-side log is append-only (`chattr +a`) or shipped elsewhere.
-A log the bot can write is a log an attacker on that box can edit.
+- [ ] The AUTHORITATIVE enforcement log is the per-account records in Nakama storage (Phase 5): complete by construction, since every enforcement RPC writes there, including actions from the fallback tool.
+- [ ] The bot ALSO writes each action to its own file: when, why, who, how long.
+This file is not the record, it is an independent WITNESS on a different machine.
+Cross-checking it against the Nakama records detects (a) actions someone performed by calling Nakama directly with a stolen secret, bypassing the bot, and (b) tampering on either side.
+This is what the incident playbook leans on.
+- [ ] The witness file is append-only (`chattr +a`) or shipped elsewhere, and kept as a ROLLING window: rotate and delete after ~6 months.
+Its job is detecting recent tampering, not preserving history.
+The bounded window also resolves the append-only vs GDPR-erasure conflict: old lines age out on their own instead of needing per-account deletion from a flat file.
 - [ ] Fallback tool for when the bot is down: my current plan is a local HTML file that never leaves my PC.
 Caveat, decided knowingly: the enforcement secrets sit in that file in plaintext, and browser CORS may fight the RPC calls.
 Alternative if it annoys me: a 20-line CLI script reading the secret from a chmod 600 file, same capability, less residue.

 ## Phase 8: Community servers